Season finale: American Stories

 Former Kentucky Poet Laureate Silas House then joins the orchestra as narrator for Aaron Copland’s Lincoln Portrait, a poignant tribute to Abraham Lincoln.
 Written in 1942, the piece blends folk melodies with excerpts from Lincoln’s speeches.
 With House’s distinct voice and deep connection to place, Lincoln’s words resound with renewed clarity and conviction.

-A highlight of this concert is the world premiere of a new work by Brittany J. Green, LexPhil’s 2025-26 Saykaly Garbulinska Composer-in-Residence.
-The piece is an expansion of her earlier work, Against/Sharp, and features text from different poets in each of the three movements.
+A highlight of this concert is the world premiere of Black Dandelions: An American Triptych by Brittany J. Green, LexPhil’s 2025–26 Saykaly Garbulinska Composer-in-Residence.
+The three movement work is an expansion of her earlier piece Against/Sharp and features text from three Black women poets - Crystal Wilkinson (former Kentucky Poet Laureate), Jaki Shelton Green, and Ebony Stewart .
+Utilizing the themes of “Blackness, land, and Southern identity”, Green centers the piece around the, “resilience of Black womxn in the American South”.

 We close the season with Leonard Bernstein’s Symphonic Dances from West Side Story, a thrilling concert suite from his iconic 1957 musical.
 Blending classical, jazz, and Latin rhythms, the dances trace a dramatic arc of rivalry, romance, and tragedy.
 From the high-octane “Mambo” to the dreamlike “Somewhere,” Bernstein’s bold orchestration brings the streets of New York to life in a collision of conflict, longing, and hope.